digitranslab/jumpstart/docs/versioned_docs/version-2.9.4/data-sources/minio.md

 To add a new minio source, click on the **Add or edit datasource** icon on the left sidebar of the app editor and click on `Add datasource` button.
 Select Minio from the modal that pops up.

-ToolJet requires the following to connect to your DynamoDB:
+JumpStart requires the following to connect to your DynamoDB:

 - **Host**
 - **Port**